-The factor of the people is likewise a very serious, perhaps the most serious difficulty of the régime.
+But the factor of the people is a very serious, perhaps the most serious difficulty of the régime.
 An impoverished people, a people sucked dry by the fascist vampire, a people whose sense of justice is daily and hourly outraged by the shameless activities of the bosses, by the corruption of those in power, by the orgies of violence and terror.
-A people whose most elementary rights are trampled underfoot.
-Such a people is not a dependable support, especially in critical situations.
-The widespread opposition voiced among the working class and even in bourgeois circles in the critical weeks of the Ethiopian expedition, when the Italian army was achieving no success, is the best proof of the fact that the régime is not firmly based on the masses and that the nation is not ready to follow fascism to the end on the road to disaster.
+A people whose most elementary rights are trodden underfoot.
+The widespread opposition voiced among the working class and even in bourgeois circles in the critical weeks of the Abyssinian expedition, when the Italian army was achieving no success, is the best proof of the fact that the régime is not firmly based on the masses, and that the nation is not ready to follow fascism to the end on the road to disaster.

-There is no doubt that, in a big war, in a war against an enemy superior from the military, cultural, political, economic and social standpoint, the opposition, already fermenting in the heart of the Italian people, would intensify and become dangerous to the régime of blood.
+There is no doubt that, in a great war, in a war against an enemy superior in military, cultural, political, economic and social aspects, the Italian opposition, already fermenting in the depths, would intensify and become dangerous to the régime of blood.

-Neither the imperialist world war nor the conquest of Ethiopia has solved the fundamental problems of Italian imperialism.
-The words of Lenin in his article, "Imperialism and Socialism in Italy," apply in full measure to Italy today.
+Neither the imperialistic world war, nor the conquest of Abyssinia have solved the fundamental problems of Italian Imperialism.
+The words which Lenin wrote in his article "Imperialism and Socialism in Italy," apply in full measure to Italy today :-

-"Italian imperialism was named 'imperialism of the paupers' . . . owing to the poverty of Italy and to the desperate misery of the masses of Italian emigrants. . . .
-Every country which has more colonies, capital, armies, than 'we'

-have, deprives 'us' of certain privileges, certain profits or super-profits." \
+"Italian imperialism was named 'imperialism of the paupers'... owing to the poverty of Italy and to the desperate misery of the masses of Italian emigrants....
+Every country which has more colonies, capital, armies, than 'we' have, deprives 'us' of certain privileges, certain profits or super-profits."\

-But it is just this poverty of Italy, its inner weakness, that increases the aggressiveness of Italian imperialism.
-The Pirelli, Donegani, Volpi, Mussolini-Ciano families are prepared to drive the country to ruin in order to increase their own profits, to satisfy their greed for power, and to maintain their positions.
-It would be wrong to believe that Italian fascism will collapse automatically, of itself.
-Italian imperialism with its stench of poverty will shrink from no bloodshed, from no slaughter, to solve its own inner conflicts at the expense of other countries and their peoples, to seize new territories, to make sure of new sources of raw materials and new markets.
-The endless war agitation carried on in Italy, the education of youth in the spirit of chauvinism and war. the continual speeches in praise of war and open threats addressed to France. show unmistakably that Italy is ready for anything.
+But it is just this poverty of Italy, its inner weakness that increases the aggressiveness of Italian Imperialism.
+The Pirelli, Donegani, Volpi, Mussolini-Ciano families are prepared to drive the country to ruin in order to increase their own profits, to satisfy their greed for power and to keep their positions.
+It would be wrong to believe that Italian Fascism will collapse automatically.
+Italian Imperialism, with its stink of poverty and wretchedness, will shrink from no bloodshed, from no slaughter, to solve its own inner conflicts at the expense of other countries and their peoples, to seize new territories, to make sure of new sources of raw materials and new markets.
+The endless war agitation carried on in Italy, the education of youth in the "spirit" of Chauvinism and war, the continually recurring speeches in praise of war, and open threats in the direction of France, show unmistakeably that Italy is ready for anything.

-It is all the more necessary that the threatened nations should realize that Italian fascism can win advantages from them only if treacherous politicians hurry to its assistance, if English and French high finance pump it full of money, if new regions and concessions are offered to it on a platter.
-If the nations remain strong, if they help the Italian people in its self-sacrificing struggle against the oppressor, if they are not taken in by the loud speeches of the fascist bullies, but oppose them steadfastly and calmly, then Italian fascism will not be able to realize its plans. and, together with its axis partners, set up its rule over other countries.
+It is all the more necessary that the threatened nations should realise that Italian Fascism can win advantages from them only if treacherous politicians do not hurry to its assistance, if English and French high finance pump it full of money, if new regions and concessions are offered to it on a salver.
+If the nations remain strong, help the Italian people in its selfsacrificing struggle against the oppressor, if they are not taken in by the loud speeches of the fascist bullies, but oppose them steadfastly and calmly, then Italian Fascism will not be able to realise its plans, and, together with its Axis partners, set up its rule over other countries.